hershbhasin/hershbhasin.github.io/_posts/2019-10-21-azure-stream-analytics.md

 * These  events fall like raindrops,  and the accumulated raindrops become a river,  and that river  could be an Event Hub, an IOT Hub or an Azure Blob Location.

-* Now to this river, we take our paper cup to fill it with a subset of the data we are interested in.
-This cup could be a database or it could be an Azure blob store location, or an Azure data location, or it could be a real time Power BI dashboard.

-* And the tool that we use to extract data from the river and fill our paper cup is an Azure Stream Analytics job.
+* To this river that is the event hub,  we take a  tool  to extract data.
+This tool is our Azure Stream Analytics job.
 It bridges the input, say  an  event hub, to an output, say a sql server database, with a sql query.
 Then as the data come in real time into the river, the query runs against the unbounded stream of data as it arrives, and write out the  data of interest to the output.

+* The output is our paper cup that holds the extracted data..
+This cup could be a database or it could be an Azure blob store location, or an Azure data location, or it could be a real time Power BI dashboard.

 # Demo